Alignak-monitoring/alignak/doc/source/05_thebasics/configure-alignak.rst

-.. _thebasics/configure-shinken:
+.. _thebasics/configure-alignak:

 =========================================
-Setting up a basic Shinken Configuration
+Setting up a basic Alignak Configuration
 =========================================

-Default Shinken configuration
+Default Alignak configuration
 ==============================

-If you followed the :ref:`10 Minute Shinken Installation Guide <gettingstarted/installations/shinken-installation>` tutorial you were able to install and launch Shinken.
+If you followed the :ref:`10 Minute Alignak Installation Guide <gettingstarted/installations/alignak-installation>` tutorial you were able to install and launch Alignak.

-The default configuration deployed with the Shinken sources contains:
+The default configuration deployed with the Alignak sources contains:

   * one arbiter
   * one scheduler